ADmcdon/Preview-Card-practice/README.md

 ### Useful resources

-- [Example resource 1](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) - This helped me understand what flexboxes are and how to use them
+- [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) - This helped me understand what flexboxes are and how to use them
-- [Example resource 2](https://github.com/Amjad12-10) - I used their solution to the challenge as my template
+- [Amjad12](https://github.com/Amjad12-10) - I used their solution to the challenge as my template

 ## Author